 Salmonella, yeah the same bacteria that can be found on raw chicken, lives on the skin and intestines of this reptile.

 Their poops contain the bacteria which then gets spread around their enclosure and onto their skin.
 Always be careful when handling an iguana and make sure to wash your hands!

 3. The blue iguana was almost extinct

 The blue iguana is one of the prettiest animals in the world.
-Their appearance is truly majestic and at one point the world almost lost their beauty entirely.
+Their appearance is truly majestic and at one point the world almost lost its beauty entirely.
 They were on the brink of extinction in the wild.
 A few years ago, in 2002, there were less than 25 of these animals left.
-Nowadays, there’s more than 750!
+Nowadays, there are more than 750!
 It is because of the heroic efforts of conservationists that they still exist in the wild.

 Check out this video to learn more about the battle these creatures had with extinction and how they were preserved: